GClark89/MusicTrain/Readme.md

 Looking at how multiple variables interact using a correlation heatmap

-🔑 Strong negative correlation between release_date and age 🔑 long lyrics are foten more obscene; i.e Hip Hop
+- Strong negative correlation between release_date and age
+- long lyrics are foten more obscene; i.e Hip Hop
-🔑 Romantic / family/spiritual and music tend to align with more older songs 🔑 Some features like communitcation or feelings are fairly neutral across the board - universal music topics
+- Romantic / family/spiritual and music tend to align with more older songs
+- Some features like communitcation or feelings are fairly neutral across the board - universal music topics

 # Hypothesis

-🧠 Songs with high "obscene" and "shake-the-audience" scores will likely cluster with newer Hip Hop tracks.
+- Songs with high "obscene" and "shake-the-audience" scores will likely cluster with newer Hip Hop tracks.
-🧠 High "romantic" and "family/spiritual" scores might help identify older or emotionally driven songs
+- High "romantic" and "family/spiritual" scores might help identify older or emotionally driven songs
-       good candidates for recommendation to users seeking “vintage vibes.”
+    - Good candidates for recommendation to users seeking “vintage vibes.”
-🧠 "Sadness" and "feelings" could be strong indicators of genre identity, especially in Pop and Count
+- "Sadness" and "feelings" could be strong indicators of genre identity, especially in Pop and Count

-#  🔧 Data Preprocessing
+# Data Preprocessing

 - Loaded the original dataset from train.csv
 - Dropped non-numeric and non-useful columns including: